Mul Mantar: Grammar

 The archaic language of the Guru Granth Sahib is highly inflected; the suffixed short vowels parenthesised above indicate various declensions.
 In the Mūl Mantar, the suffixed -u indicates nouns and adjectives in the masculine singular direct case, though some words ending with -ā (like karatā) can also indicate this case.
 This suffix can also indicate an imperative when attached to a verb, as in japu.

 The suffixed -a can indicate the masculine vocative case, as in Nānaka, the masculine singular oblique case in compounds as in gura prasādi, and a feminine singular direct adjective as in akala, as well as the masculine plural direct case and the feminine singular direct case.

 The suffixed -i can indicate the possessive case in compounds (as in sati nāmu), and the locative (as in ādi and jugādi) or instrumental case as in gura prāsadi; these terms would be ādu, jugādu, and prasādu if taking the direct case.
 It is also another feminine singular direct case (as in mūrati); -a and -i are among the predominant declensions for this case.

 Adjectives and modifiers also agree in number and gender with their dependent element, hence ikku oaṅkāru, akāla mūrati, and the term mūlu mantaru itself.

 Most of these cases still exist in the modern language in slightly different forms; features in the archaic language like the masculine singular direct suffix -u and feminine singular direct suffix -a parallel nominal declensions in other related languages.

 The included grave accent included in the above transliterations illustrates tones and guide the verbal pronunciation of the verse.

 Earlier Versions

 The modern Mūl Mantar is the edited version that was canonised by Guru Arjan.
+It is the Mūl Mantar that is widely used among Sikhs today.
 It is different from the version originally written by Guru Nanak.
 The earliest form of the Mūl Mantar is found in the goindwal pothi which comes from time of Guru Amar Das.
 In the goindwal pothi the Mūl Mantar is: